 Borrow—borrowing isn’t inherently bad and actually has many positive impacts.
 Using credit wisely can increase your credit score and assist with major purchases such as an education, car, house or even unexpected expenses.
 Shop around for the loan option with the best Annual Percentage Rate (APR), and be sure to pay all bills on time to ensure you stay in charge of your credit history (and not vice versa).

 Protect—when it comes to your money, you can never be too careful.
 It’s up to you to understand your financial situation.
 Saving for an emergency, purchasing insurance, monitoring your credit, being vigilant about identity theft, and managing your financial records should become routine habits.
-Start with these tips <link> on keeping your money safe.

 How to Assess Your Financial Literacy